-We will share agreed information with any other setting the pupil is moving to and will organise full transition meetings where appropriate.
+We will share agreed information with any other setting the pupil is moving to and will organize full transition meetings where appropriate.
 Where beneficial, we will endeavor to provide the best possible transition program to support a smooth transition.
-This includes liaising with the local nursery schools, secondary schools and planning additional visits and social stories.
+This includes liaising with the local nursery schools.